Kylart/MalScraper/README.md

 api.actOnList({
   support: 'anime', // Can be either 'anime' or 'manga'
-  acton: 'add' // Can be either 'add', 'update' or 'delete' }, id, {
+  action: 'add' // Can be either 'add', 'update' or 'delete' }, id, {
   // All the opts are as described at this link: https://myanimelist.net/modules.php?go=api#animevalues
   status: 1,